 - Inspect and maintain electronic systems.

 - Keep records of repairs, updates and other maintenance.

-Electronics vocational schools can train you for a number of different jobs across many industries -- not just in residential electrical repairs.
-Your training may lead to a job installing computer systems in cars, inspecting electrical relay systems at a hydroelectric plant, or supervising as an apprentice repairs the wiring in a high-rise office building.
+An electronic technician school can prepare you for a number of different jobs across many industries.
+Your training may lead to a job installing computer systems in cars, inspecting electrical relay systems at a hydroelectric plant or supervising as an apprentice repairs the wiring in a high-rise office building.
 Electronics specialties include:

 - Electronic automotive installation and repair: Gain skills putting in mobile electronics and aftermarket products.

 - Electronics engineering: Develop, test and produce items like control systems, circuit boards and even mobile phones.

 - Instrumentation and solar electronics engineering: Help develop, test and calibrate instruments and equipment for the solar power field.

 - Medical electronics engineering: Use electronic skills to maintain and care for medical imaging equipment and technology.

 - Residential electrical installation and maintenance: Use circuitry and wiring skills to help install systems or make repairs under the guidance of a more skilled journeyman.